Gixx/worstpractice.github.io/src/_posts/2020-04-26-diy-dependency-injection-container.md

 * There is no declaration of adding instances to the container, but sometimes you can't set up everything in the configuration.

 We have two chances:
-1. Use the `Psr\Container\ContainerInterface` and extend it, but we will loose on the type hinting.
+1. Use the `Psr\Container\ContainerInterface` and extend it, but we will lose on the type hinting.
 2. Create our own interface but whenever somebody requires the DI to be `instanceof Psr\Container\ContainerInterface`, ours will fail.

 And because of implementation interchangeability - though reluctantly -, I still choose the first option.
 Let's extend, and